 - Where are you wasting time on tedious tasks that could be automated?

 - Is your current payroll and HCM software still meeting your needs as you’ve grown?

 - Have you clearly defined your organization’s culture, and if so, how are you emphasizing your values?
-(For five ingredients in a great company culture check out this blog post.)

 - Are there tasks you can get outside help with, freeing you up to invest in your team?
 (Examples may include accounting, bookkeeping, and payroll.)